STAND FOR ELEVEN BLACK WOMEN

 hit hard economically.
 In Cleveland's Ward 4 known as the Mount

-area, 414 homes are in foreclosure, 887 vacant houses were counted,
+Pleasant area, 414 homes are in foreclosure, 887 vacant houses were counted,

 and 72% of homes are run by single females.